Refine your search

 Required documents:

-• Copy or picture of Kela’s certificate regarding maternity, paternity or parental allowance period or corresponding certificates from the authorities of another country regarding statutory parental leave
+• A copy or photo of a decision from Kela (the Social Insurance Institution of Finland) regarding your maternity, paternity, or parental allowance period, or corresponding official documents from the authorities of another country regarding statutory parental leave.

-• Paternity leave can only be verified with a certificate from Kela
+• Paternity leave can only be verified with a Kela decision on paternity or parental allowance.

 Required documents:

-• Sickness allowance decision or, if no decision exists, a medical certificate.
-The medical certificate must state which illness or injury the student suffers from, and that this condition prevents the student from beginning their studies in their first year.
-A copy or a picture is enough.
+• A sickness allowance decision, or if no decision exists, a medical certificate.
+The medical certificate must state which illness or injury you have and confirm that it prevents you from starting your studies in your first year.
+A copy or photo is sufficient.

-• If you register as absent due to illness or injury, you cannot complete any studies even if you receive sickness allowance for students (which allows some studying, i.e., about 40 % of the regular amount of credits).
+• If you register as absent on this basis, you cannot complete any studies during that period, even if you receive sickness allowance for students (which normally allows studying at approximately 40% of the regular credit load).

 • Registering as absent due to illness or injury does not extend the study right.
 A first-year student may register as absent due to illness or injury but their study right will not be extended as is the case with the statutory reasons above.
 Registering as being absent due to illness or injury will use up regular periods of absence excluded from the normative duration of studies.